fenixkz/rl_journey/Lesson-4/theory.md

 This means that if we take a step to minimize our easy-to-calculate function $f(x)$, we are also taking a step in the correct direction to minimize our true, hard-to-calculate objective $g(x)$.
 The gradients tell us the direction of steepest ascent, and since they are identical, the path to the minimum is the same for both functions, even though their actual values are different.

+---

 **Connecting the Analogy to Policy Gradient**

 This is precisely the trick we use.
 Our true, hard-to-calculate objective is $J$.

-And the loss of our neural network (or any other machine learning model) is a surrogate function of our objective:
+And the loss we choose to minimize should be a proxy or a surrogate function to our true objective.
+Our candidate:

 $$
 \text{Loss} = -G_t \log \pi_\theta(a_t | s_t)
 $$

-The PG Theorem proves that the gradient of this loss is exactly the negative of the gradient of our true objective function!
+The PG theorem proves that the gradient of this loss is exactly the negative of the gradient of our true objective function!

 $$
 \nabla_\theta \text{Loss} = -G_t \nabla_\theta \log \pi_\theta(a_t | s_t) = -\nabla_\theta J